kirohihi69lo-wq/-/README.md

  Othello

 A simple yet polished Othello (Reversi) game built in pure Python, following
-the PSS style guidelines.
+the style guidelines.
 No external libraries are required — just run and
 play directly in your terminal.

  Features